 52-Week Price Change

-As you can see, there's a wide range of results, so just because Wall Street loves 'em doesn't mean you have to.
-Use the list as a jumping-off place for your own research.
+As you can see, there's a wide range of results so the simple fact of Wall Street loving 'em doesn't mean you have to.
+Use the list as a jumping off place for your own research.

 Agree to disagree